-- " Nominate one Hero to take the Test. - " Start at the bottom stage of the Test. - " Check if Mastery or Weakness applies. - " Choose which option you want to use and add the Attribute (in parentheses) for that option to your roll. - " Use Talents and other items to grant bonuses to the Test. - " Roll dice and calculate the total (Dice + Attribute + Bonuses and Penalties). - " Compare your result to the Difficulty in the chevron circle pointing up from your row. - " If you passed the Test, move up to the next stage.
+- " Nominate one Hero to take the Test. - " Start at the bottom stage of the Test. - " Check if Mastery or Weakness applies. - " Check which Attribute the Test uses (in parentheses).
+Add the Hero's Attribute to your roll. - " Use Talents and other items to grant bonuses to the Test. - " Roll dice and calculate the total (Dice + Attribute + Bonuses and Penalties). - " Compare your result to the Difficulty in the chevron circle pointing up from your row. - " If you passed the Test, move up to the next stage.
 You may repeat this process, or choose to stop and Resolve the Test. - " If you failed the Test, move down one row (if you can) and Resolve the Test. - " When you Resolve the Test, gain the result for the stage you were on, then discard the card.